imsaumil/NNI-Examples/README.md

 ]
 ```

 We also provide the option of using CPU or GPU of the machine that you are running the code on.
-Although for this, a code change in the model definition (model_VAE.py) is required.
+Although for this, a code change in the model definition (**model_VAE.py**) is required.
 As a simple way of doing this, we just directly change the argument defined for `no-cuda` (line 15).

-For using GPU:
+For using `GPU`:
 ```
 parser.add_argument('--no-cuda', action='store_true', default=False, help='disables CUDA training')
 ```
-For using CPU
+For using `CPU`
 ```
 parser.add_argument('--no-cuda', action='store_true', default=True,help='disables CUDA training')
 ```